The Catastrophizing and Anxiety Connection

 For more on how to stop catastrophizing, Click to read about "Thought Stopping or Thought Blocking Techniques" in another post.

-Anxiety Books and Recordings
+Stop Catastrophizing Worksheets and Other Anxiety Books and Recordings

 I've dealt with my own anxiety and helped clients get relief from their stress, anxiety, and phobias for decades.
 Along the way, I've turned what I learned into books and hypnosis recordings that are now available to for purchase.